 Students who are interested in pursuing more challenging musical experiences can audition for PMEA District Orchestra [or Band] and BCMEA County Orchestra.
 It is a special honor to make these groups!
-Video Auditions are on December 12 for District Orchestra and TBD for County Orchestra.
+Video Auditions are on December 11 for District Orchestra and TBD for County Orchestra.
 Required solos and scales will be posted in the Band / Orchestra room.
 All Symphony Orchestra members will be assessed either on the District/BCMEA piece.
 The BCMEA solo list is included here.

 TUNERS AND METRONOMES

 The best attributes (and hardest to attain) an orchestra member can have are to play “IN TUNE AND ON TIME.”
-To help in this matter, all Symphony Orchestra members are now required to have a metronome and a tuner and must present their own Tuner and Metronome (or a combo of both) by October 2.
+To help in this matter, all Symphony Orchestra members are now required to have a metronome and a tuner and must present their own Tuner and Metronome (or a combo of both) by September 24.
 Please put your name on both and keep in your instrument cases.
 String Orchestra members are encouraged to also purchase tuners and metronomes.
 The average cost is $15 to $20.

 Students are required by the school to have a medical form on file when traveling with a school-group.
-Please fill out this form and return it to the Lockbox in the Band Room by October 2.
+Please fill out this form and return it to the Lockbox in the Band Room by September 24.

 It is highly recommended that students enrolled in Orchestra take private lessons.
 If students are not already doing so, please consider private lessons.
 The South Orchestra performs challenging college-level pieces that are glorious to perform but require hard work, talent, and guidance.
 The Council Rock School District has an official list that is posted on the website.
 These teachers have been issued PA State clearances.
 Although there are many other private tutors giving lessons in our area, only the teachers who have taken the time and money to obtain the PA State clearances are listed on the CR website.
 With whom your child takes lessons is up to the discretion of parents.

 Please read over the calendar carefully and fill out the attached commitment sheet.
-The commitment sheet, membership form, medical form, and possible Spirit Wear forms must be returned to the Band Room and placed in the Lock-box marked “THE VAULT” by Friday, September 24th, 2021.
+The commitment sheet, membership form, Haunted Hayride form, medical form, and possible Chamber Orchestra form must be returned to the Band Room and placed in the Lock-box marked “THE VAULT” by Friday, September 24th, 2021.
 To make the treasurer’s job easier, please put student’s name on each check and label how it is to be used (ex. membership dues, Haunted Hayride, both, etc.).
 Please do not send in money or the forms for shirts and concert outfits until the Fitting Nights.